GHaydukov/Gym-appointment-booking-automation-script/README.md

 4. The script then fills the necessary fields.

-5. At the a confirmation is being printed out in the console, signaling that the booking was successful.
+5. At the end a confirmation message is being printed out in the console, signaling that the booking was successful.